 - Fruit flies

-This product is a neurotoxin which works by stimulating affected insect species until they become exhausted, cease eating and die.
+This product is a neurotoxin provides pest control by stimulating affected insect species until they become exhausted, cease eating and die.

 When insects come in contact with the substance or ingest it, their muscles begin to flex involuntarily.